FarmDyn/documentation/docs/template/herd_module.md

 For a cow with a lifespan of four lactations, the calving distribution is depicted in the following figure.
 Notice how the distribution widens with increasing amounts of lactations.

 ![Calving Distribution](../media/calv_dist_norm.png)
 :   Figure 3: Calving distribution of a cow with four lactations, according to the endogenous calculation.
-Source: Own represenation.
+Source: Own representation.

-In order to provide a better overview on model results in the equation listing, the a yearly average herd size is calculated in the equation `sumHerds_`
+In order to provide a better overview of model results in the equation listing, a yearly average herd size is calculated in the equation `sumHerds_`:

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/cattle_module.gms GAMS /sumHerds_.*?\$/ /;/)
 ```GAMS